- Excavations (Archaeology) -- Washington (State) -- Ridgefield National Wildlife Refuge,

 - Ridgefield (Wash.) -- Antiquities

-This is the preliminary report, one in a series on the archaeology of the Wapato Valley region of the Lower Columbia River.
+This report is one in a series on the archaeology of the Wapato Valley region of the Lower Columbia River.
 Most of the reports discuss aspects of the excavations and archaeology of two sites, the Meier site (35CO5) and Cathlapotle site (45CL1).
 Other related topics are also treated.